aidanschang/Tic-Tac-Toe/README.md

 ![image](https://user-images.githubusercontent.com/84875731/149072558-c088e6dd-e70c-4e1e-8457-c38c2d167eeb.png)

 ### Play Again
-When a player won, it ask players if they want to play again.
-If yes, the game restart and the letter can be lower or uppercase.
-I think it's a nice little touch.
+When a player has won the game, it asks players if they want to play again.
+If yes, the game will restart.
+As a minor detail, the program will take answers in both lower and uppercase, I think it's a nice little touch.

 ![image](https://user-images.githubusercontent.com/84875731/149072660-7638c1f1-a15a-4e50-986e-f23f31882be0.png)